What is Zero Party Data?

 It is important that brands start to think about how they are building an emotional connection with their audience, asking their customers pertinent questions that have relevance for both the brand and customer to create a long-term value exchange.
-Collecting data from engagement activities such as quizzes, product recommendation engines, gift finders and more will help brands drive engagement, build an emotional relationship and get to know their own audience better.
+Collecting zero-party data from engagement activities such as quizzes, product recommendation engines, gift finders and more will help brands drive engagement, build an emotional relationship and get to know their own audience better.

 ODICCI is a customer engagement platform that captures and enriches customer profiles through interactive, engaging digital experiences.